heikkipora/gitlab-radiator/README.md

 ## Contributing

 Pull requests are welcome.
 Kindly check that your code passes ESLint checks by running `npm run eslint` first.
-Integration tests are (for now) skipped for pull request builds on Travis as they depend on a secret API token.
+Tests are run automatically for pull requests by Github Actions against a test profile with a few CI pipelines on gitlab.com

 ## Contributors